zangai/git-ftp/man/git-ftp.1.md

 Add --no-commit to prevent a commit of the final merge.

-If you know that the remote changes are irrelevant and you want to overwrite them, you can use the `--force` switch to disable remote change detection temporarily.
+If you know that the remote changes are irrelevant and you want to overwrite them, you can use the `--overwrite-remote-changes` switch to disable remote change detection temporarily.
+You can disable the check permanently as well:

+	$ git config git-ftp.checkForRemoteChanges 0

 If the remote changes are probably irrelevant but you want to check them first, you can download them in the current working copy: